Skip to content

 Independent since 2011.

-South Sudan broke away from Sudan in 2011 — the world's newest country.
+South Sudan declared independence from Sudan in 2011, the world's newest country.
 Population is around 12 million; the majority are Christian.
 Most villages don't have electricity, running water, or paved roads.

 02